supervisely-ecosystem/template-serve-nn-detection/README.md

 pip install -r requirements.txt
 ```

-**Note:** we provide a docker image with `cuda` runtime and it's dependencies, but if you need to use something specific, add it to the `requirements.txt`, or use your own docker image, please contact supervisely technical support for details
+**Note:** we provide a docker image with cuda runtime and it's dependencies, but if you need to use something specific, add it to the `requirements.txt`, or use your own docker image, please contact supervisely technical support for details

-# How To Use
+# How To Develop

-**Note:** recommended Python version for Supervisely >= 3.8
+**Note:** recommended Python version >= 3.8

 **Details:**
-By default template app generates demo predictions to demonstrate the functionality, in order to implement your custom model, you will need to edit `main.py`.
+By default template app generates demo predictions to demonstrate the functionality.
+In order to implement your custom model, you will need to edit `main.py` file only.

+`main.py` - contains 4 functions with commentaries to help you implement your custom nn model:

+* `get_classes_and_tags()` - constructs ProjectMeta object with specified model classes and tags.
+* `get_session_info()` - generates model info dict with any parameters (see recommended parameters in file).
+* `inference(image_path)` - this functions gets input image path and return model predictions on this image.
+See predictions format in file.
 Inference results will be automatically converted to [supervisely annotation format](https://docs.supervise.ly/data-organization/00_ann_format_navi).

-`main.py` - contains 4 functions with commentaries to help you implement your custom nn model.
+* `deploy_model(model_weights_path)` - function initializes model to be ready to get input data for inference.

 **Step 1.** Make sure you've edited `main.py`, without edits it will generate demo predictions